Back to Blog

 3. Current value

 But they miss the crucial detail: the actual cash flow from your bank account.
-When you manually enter "₹1,00,000 invested," you're ignoring the ₹245 that disappeared in transaction costs.
+When you manually enter "₹1,00,000 invested," you're ignoring the ₹187 that disappeared in STT, exchange charges, SEBI fees, GST, and stamp duty.

 The Compounding Effect